The Rise of Remote Hiring

 When location is no longer a determining factor, location bias can be removed from the equation.
 It’s been found that for some jobs, applicants that live even 5–6 miles away receive one-third fewer callbacks than those who live closer to the office.
 This can be attributed to the association of longer commute times with a higher turnover rate.
 By omitting the need for a commute, employers no longer have to consider the risk of it being a reason behind employee turnover and can therefore give applicants an equal chance regardless of where they reside.

 By removing limitations posed by not offering remote working options, companies can benefit from opening their doors to an endless pool of talent.
 A-players know their worth, and coveted candidates are attracted to the most progressive companies—which, in these times, are those that offer remote and hybrid work opportunities.
-By broadening the search and giving applicants far and wide the opportunity to join your team, companies can tap into a goldmine of talent that would not otherwise be available.
+By broadening the search and giving applicants far and wide the opportunity to join their team, companies can tap into a goldmine of talent that would not otherwise be available.

 Conclusion

 Remote hiring, onboarding and working has transformed from being a frowned upon concept to the new norm.
 Companies must understand the inner workings of hiring remotely to remain competitive in the challenge of attracting and retaining top talent.
-While it is without its challenges, remote hiring is only becoming more common, and if they don’t adapt accordingly, companies run the risk of missing out on high quality candidates.
+While it is not without its challenges, remote hiring is only becoming more common, and if they don’t adapt accordingly, companies run the risk of missing out on high quality candidates.
 With the right approach, talent acquisition specialists can strategically leverage this new precedent to advantage their company and strengthen its workforce.